Xunius/Menotexport/README.md

 - Citationkeys and tags are added to the extracted texts to facilitate further information processes, both can be editted in Mendeley.
-- Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your evernote account, will probably implement these in a later version.
+- Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your Evernote account, will probably implement these in a later version.

 ## Dependencies